Key Stage 4 Options

 - PETER HOGBEN (Timetabler) is responsible for facilitating choices and creating the timetable.

-- MICHAEL RAFFERTY (Careers co-ordinator) organises the Careers Fair and provides/ organises advice on careers as appropriate.
+- MICHAEL RAFFERTY (Careers lead) organises the Careers Fair and provides/ organises advice on careers as appropriate.

 The current options guidance for the current Year 9 cohort is as follows:

 All students will follow a common core curriculum in English, Maths and Sciences and non-exam courses in Philosophy/Ethics/PSHE/Law/Finance and Physical Education.
 The majority of students will be entered for English Literature and students demonstrating the appropriate skills in Maths lessons will be entered for Additional Maths.

 There are three ‘pathways’ through the options process and these pathways offer different combinations of subjects which best suit different groups of students in terms of academic challenge and preparation for the future.
-Click on the links for more information.
+Click on the links via the Virtual Options Event page for more information.

-The Yellow Pathway y is designed for students who will go to high tariff institutions to follow academic subjects or pursue higher/degree level apprenticeships or school-leaver employment scheme.
+The Yellow Pathway is designed for students who will go to high tariff institutions to follow academic subjects or pursue higher/degree level apprenticeships or school-leaver employment scheme.

 The Blue Pathway is designed for students who will continue into higher education beyond GCSEs and are likely to attend university or pursue a higher/degree level apprenticeship or school-leaver scheme.

 The Green Pathway is a bespoke route and is designed for students who would benefit from a reduced suite of GCSE exam-based subjects complemented by subjects that are accredited in other ways.